Shimamura-Tako/Piles-ItemsAdderFIX/README.md

 1. Place the `pilesfix` folder in the `contents` directory, execute `/iareload` and `/iazip`, then load the `generated.zip` resourcepack

+2. Choose one of the two methods:

+- Get the correctly versioned and modified resource pack from the repository's root directory, then load it in the game above `generated.zip` **(RECOMMENDED)**

-2. Modify the Piles resourcepack by deleting all files in the `assets/minecraft/items` directory, then load it in the game above `generated.zip`
+- **OR** Modify the Piles resource pack by deleting all files in the `assets/minecraft/items`* directory, then load it in the game above `generated.zip`

+- - (*: In versions 1.21.3 and below, it's `assets/minecraft/models/item/*.json` and do not delete the contents of other folders in the same directory)

 3. That's it!
 Now you can use Piles normally without worrying about conflicts with ItemsAdder resources